No Quarter (song): Overview

 Although an early version was recorded at the Led Zeppelin IV album sessions, "No Quarter" was recorded (the basic tracks at least) in December 1971 at Island Studios, London.
 Andy Johns engineered the track and mixed it at Olympic Studios, London.
-The version that made it onto the album evolved out of a faster version Led Zeppelin had recorded earlier at Headley Grange, an old mansion in east Hampshire, England.
-Jimmy Page applied vari-speed to drop the whole song a semi-tone, to give it a thicker and more intense mood.
-In addition to the pitch change, the album version featured a very highly compressed guitar track, giving it a tone unique to Led Zeppelin.
+The album version is a faster version Led Zeppelin had recorded earlier at Headley Grange, Hampshire.
+Jimmy Page applied vari-speed to drop the whole song by a semi-tone, to give it a thicker mood.
+In addition to the pitch change, the album version featured a very highly compressed guitar track, giving it a unique tone.
 The guitar solo effect was achieved by direct injection and compression.

-The title is derived from the military practice of showing no mercy to a vanquished opponent and from the brave act of not asking for mercy when vanquished.
-This theme is captured in several of the song's lyrics.
-Like "Immigrant Song" two albums prior, it evokes imagery from the Vikings and Norse mythology, with lyrics such as “the winds of Thor are blowing cold.”
+The title refers to the military practice of showing no mercy to a vanquished opponent and the lyrics refer to the practice of not asking for mercy when defeated.
+Like "Immigrant Song" from two albums prior, it uses imagery about the Vikings and Norse mythology, in lyrics such as "the winds of Thor are blowing cold".

 Record producer Rick Rubin remarked on the song's structure, "It takes such confidence to be able to get really quiet and loose for such a long time.
 [Led] Zeppelin completely changed how we look at what popular music can be."

 Performances and covers

-From 1973, "No Quarter" became a centerpiece at Led Zeppelin concerts, being played at virtually every show the band performed until 1980 (it was eventually discarded on their final tour "Over Europe" in that year).
+From 1973, "No Quarter" became a centerpiece of Led Zeppelin concerts.
+It was played at virtually every concert until 1980, when it was dropped from their final tour "Over Europe").

-During live performances, John Paul Jones frequently improvised on keyboards and performed parts of classical music.
+During live performances, John Paul Jones frequently improvised on keyboards and played parts of classical music.
 On the band's ninth North American tour in 1973, performances of the song lasted twice the length of the studio version.
-On Led Zeppelin's concert tours from 1975 onward, Jones would also play a short piano solo (on a Steinway B-211 grand piano) frequently turning the seven-minute song into a performance exceeding twenty and sometimes even thirty to thirty-five minutes, in a handful of cases.
-Page and John Bonham would always join him later in the song.
-He was particularly fond of playing Rachmaninoff pieces, but sometimes included Joaquín Rodrigo's Concierto de Aranjuez and "Amazing Grace" as part of an extended medley.
+On Led Zeppelin's concert tours from 1975 onward, Jones would also play a piano solo (on a Steinway B-211 grand piano) which sometimes extended the song's performance to over twenty minutes.
+Page and John Bonham joined him later in the song.
+Jones often played Rachmaninoff pieces, but sometimes included Joaquín Rodrigo's Concierto de Aranjuez and "Amazing Grace" as part of an extended medley.

-The American rock band Tool covered "No Quarter" for the soundtrack to Howard Stern's Private Parts (based on the 1993 book of the same name).
-The use of the song in the soundtrack fell through due to Tool's decision to not allow use of the song in the film, leading to criticism by Stern.
-The cover eventually went on to be included in Tool's 2000 box set, Salival.
+The American rock band Tool recorded a 12-minute version of "No Quarter" in 1996 during the Ænima recording sessions.
+This track was requested for Howard Stern's Private Parts film in 1997.
+Tool did not agree to the request.
+The cover was included in Tool's 2000 box set, Salival.

-Since 2011, "No Quarter" has been a live staple of the band Phish.